 Brick House Farm Solar Farm

-The project is situated to the south-west of the hamlet of Greete, approximately 2.2km north-west of Burford.
+The project is situated to the south-west of the hamlet of Greete, approximately 2.2km north-west of Burford and 3km southeast of Caynham.
 The site covers approximately 54 hectares of agricultural land (predominantly Grade 3B land which is not the best and most versatile for agriculture).
 Harpfields Farm is positioned to the south-east of the site.
 The western site boundary is defined by the route of Ledwyche Brook which joins Greet Brook along the southern boundary.
 An unnamed road is adjacent to the northern boundary in parts.
 The eastern boundary is defined by mature vegetation and an unnamed road.

 The solar farm on land at Brick House Farm, Greete, Ludlow, Shropshire, SY8 3BZ will have an approximate capacity of 49.9 MW.
 The solar farm will create enough renewable energy to meet the annual electricity needs of approximately 15,000 homes.
 It will also offset approximately 11,200 tonnes of CO2 each year, the equivalent to taking around 5,160 cars off the road.